Spuds/Elk_Gallery/readme/readme.english.txt

-Thank you for purchasing Levertine Gallery.
+Thank you for trying Levertine Gallery.

 [b]License[/b]

-You purchased Levertine Gallery.
-Please don't copy it and give it to anyone else - I'm trusting you here.
+GNU LESSER GENERAL PUBLIC LICENSE
-Hundreds and hundreds of hours of time went into making Levertine Gallery, and I think it's only fair to see something for all the time invested in it.
+Version 3, 29 June 2007

-If you have any questions, please contact Levertine.com who will be able to assist you.
+A copy of the license is included with this package

 [b]Disclaimer[/b]